Applaudo-Studios-Cloud-Engineering/GCP_MLOps_Kedro_VertexAI_Template/Experiments/Cloud_Build_Kedro/README.md

 The purpose of this experiment is to enable us to gather experience and knowledge on how to produce Docker images in the Cloud Build on GCP and then send those images to a registry services, either a Container Registry or an Artifact Registry.

+## Concepts

+### Vertex AI Pipelines

+This resource on GCP helps you to automate, monitor, and govern your ML systems by orchestrating your ML workflow in a serveless manner.

+### ML Pipelines

+ML pipelines are portable and scalable ML workflows that are based on containers.
+Each pipeline are composed by sets of code that perform one part of a workflow, such as data preprocessing, data transformation, and training a model.
+The different components of pipeline are: inputs, outputs, and the location of a container image.

 ## Prerequisites

 Install the following Python plugins: